Are you an IT professional looking to support a state agency? If so, we have an exciting opportunity for you! Read below and apply today!

 - First shift

-View the video below to learn what it's like to be a state employee.
+Watch the video below to see what it's like to be a State of Connecticut employee!

 - In order to be considered for this job opening, you must meet the Minimum Qualifications as listed on this job opening.
 You must specify your qualifications on your application.